wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 sudo pip3 install pywis-pubsub
 ```

+If you are using the student VM provided during local WIS2 training sessions, this software will already be installed.

+!!! note

+    The student-VMs provided during WIS2 local training sessions have the following command-line editors pre-installed: vi, vim, nano and emacs.

 ## Connect to your student VM on the local training network

 Use the following configuration to connect your PC on the local WiFi broadcasted in the room during WIS2 training: